wzscq/crvframe/README.md

   * **input** The optional input data of the operation，normally you need not to set this attribute，in a series of operations，crvframe use the result the previous oeration as the input data of the next one.

-  * **input** The description of the operation，which will be dispalyed in the operation dialog.
+  * **description** The description of the operation，which will be dispalyed in the operation dialog.

   * **successOperation** If the operation succeeds, the successOperation is executed.
 The successOperation is a operation itself and has also the successOperation attribute.
 With this attribute, you can configue a sequeence of operations.